EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 The best time to witness the bioluminescence in Mosquito Bay is on moonless nights when the natural light pollution is minimal.
 Conservation efforts are in place to protect this delicate ecosystem, emphasizing the importance of sustainable tourism to preserve the beauty of Mosquito Bay for future generations.

 We went on a tour with [JAK Watersports](https://jakwatersports.com/) since they were recommended by our guesthouse.
 They provide clear-bottom canoes and limit groups to 16 people/8 canoes.
 Because I had already experience this phenomenon in the Fjords of Musandam in Oman, I thought I would not be surprised or amazed.
-But this bay is a lot more luminescent than what I experienced and the clear-bottom canoe provided a new experience!
+But this bay is a lot more luminescent than what I experienced and the clear-bottom canoe provided a new really cool experience!
 Additionnally, the guides were very nice and knowledgeable and I learnt a lot!
-I definitely recommend a tour!
+I definitely recommend their tour!

 However, the logistics were not handled well, but this is partly my fault.
 I first emailed to get information.
 They answered, telling me there was availability the day I wanted at 7.45pm but I needed to call.
 I then called to book the tour.
 I gave all my information, including my email address, my phone number and my credit card details.
 They confirmed the tour for 2 was booked at 7.45.
 Fast forward to the day of the tour, I start to be anxious because I realise they never sent any confirmation by email or anything.
 We call and they confirm our booking (and actually send me an email this time), but at 6.30pm (but they don't say it has changed).
 I had planned the entire day for a tour at 7.45 so I needed to adjust things and we ended up having less time to explore the island as I wanted and expected.